Stax by Fattmerchant Reviews & Complaints

 ACH Payments

-You can accept direct bank-to-bank payments through Stax by Fattmerchant for a flat rate of either $0.25 per transaction (standard) or $1.50 per transaction (expedited).
-This pricing and service is included with all Fattmerchant accounts.
+Bank-to-bank payments are accepted through Stax by Fattmerchant at a flat rate of $0.25 (standard) or $1.50 (expedited) per transaction, included with all Fattmerchant accounts.

 Enterprise-Level Options